mshp-dev/arvan-recruit-challenge/README.md

   - <a href="#15-deploy-a-postgres-cluster-in-k8s">Deploy a Postgresql Cluster in k8s cluster</a>

 * The selective part of the challenge was as below:
+  - <a href="#write-a-web-api-with-python">Design a Web API to retrieve the country of given ip address and implement it with Go or Python</a>
-  - <a href="#13-monitoring-with-prometheusgrafana">Design a Web API to retrieve the country of given ip address and implement it with Go or Python</a>
+  - <a href="#write-a-web-api-with-python">Design a Web API to retrieve the country of given ip address and implement it with Go or Python</a>

 ## 0. Prerequisties